shaicoleman/forecast/README.md

-# README
+# Forecast

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Simple Rails app to retreive the weather forecast using the OpenWeatherMap API

-* Ruby version
+* Ruby 2.3/2.4

-* System dependencies

-* Configuration
+* No database required

-* Database creation

-* Database initialization

-* How to run the test suite
+* To run the test suite: `bundle exec rspec`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...